-4.3.
-Statistical Analysis
+Statistical analysis

-Statistical data was obtained using SPSS 23.0 (v23, IBM, Armonk, NY, USA) statistic software.
-Distribution of clinicopathological variables was tested with Chi-Square Statistics.
-Mann-Whitney U-test was used to compare IR scores of Galectins between different clinical and pathological subgroups.
-Correlations between immunochemical staining results were calculated using Spearman’s correlation analysis.
-Kaplan-Meier curves and Log-rank test (Mantel-Cox) were used to compare survival times between different groups.
-Data are presented with the mean ± standard deviation.
-Values of p < 0.05 were considered as significant.
+Statistical analyses were performed using SPSS 23.0 (IBM, Armonk, NY, USA) Distributions of clinicopathological variables were tested with chi-square tests.
+Mann-Whitney U-tests were used to compare the IR scores of galectins among different clinical and pathological subgroups.
+Correlations among immunohistochemical staining results were calculated using Spearman’s correlation analysis.
+Kaplan-Meier curves and log-rank tests (Mantel-Cox) were used to compare survival times among different groups.
+Data are presented as the mean ± standard deviation.
+Values of p < 0.05 were considered significant.

-4.4.
-Ethics Statement
+Ethics statement

-All tissue samples used for this study were left-over material from the archives of LMU Munich, Department Gynecology and Obstetrics, Ludwig-Maximilians-University, Munich, Germany, that had initially been collected for histopathological diagnostics.
+All tissue samples used for this study were left-over material from the archives of the LMU Munich Department of Gynecology and Obstetrics, which were initially collected for histopathological diagnostics.
 All diagnostic procedures had already been fully completed at the time the histopathological investigations for the current study were performed.
-Patients’ data have been fully anonymized.
+Patients’ data were fully anonymized.
 The study was approved by the Ethics Committee of LMU Munich.
-All experiments were performed according to the standards set in the declaration of Helsinki 1975.
+All experiments were performed according to the standards set forth in the Declaration of Helsinki, 1975.

-5. Conclusions

-We were able to show that Galectin expression and its impact on overall survival of ovarian cancer patients is strongly dependent of its localization, whether it is in the nucleus or cytoplasm of tumor cells or the peritumoral stroma.
-We elaborated that Gal-1 tumor and stroma staining, and Gal-7 staining in the cytoplasm serves as a negative prognostic factor for overall survival in ovarian cancer, while nuclear Gal-3 staining could serve as a positive prognostic factor.
-According to the results of a multivariate analysis, Gal-1 stroma staining and Gal-7 staining are prognostic factors, independent of clinical and pathological parameters.
+References

 Acknowledgments

 This study was funded by the FöFoLe program of the Ludwig-Maximilians-University of Munich for Heiko Schulz.

 Author Contributions

-Udo Jeschke conceived and designed the experiments; Christina Kuhn and Simone Hofmann performed the experiments; Heiko Schulz analyzed the data and wrote the paper.
-Elisa Schmoeckel and Doris Mayr revised the manuscript for important intellectual content.
-Sven Mahner and Udo Jeschke initiated and supervised the study.
-All authors read and approved the final version of the manuscript.
+Udo Jeschke conceived and designed the experiments; Christina Kuhn and Simone Hofmann performed the experiments; Heiko Schulz analysed the data and wrote the paper; Elisa Schmoeckel and Doris Mayr revised the manuscript for important intellectual content; Sven Mahner and Udo Jeschke initiated and supervised the study; all authors read and approved the final version of the manuscript.

-Conflicts of Interest
+Competing Financial Interests

 The authors declare no conflict of interest.

-References

 Source: Galectins-1, -3, and -7 Are Prognostic Markers for Survival of Ovarian Cancer Patients by H. Schulz, E. Schmoeckel, C. Kuhn, et al., used under CC-BY